rednafi/fastapi-nano/README.md

     pip install -r requirements.txt
     pip install -r requirements-dev.txt
     ```
-* Upgrade All Dependencies to Resolve Error:

-    _Explanation for this error_: Without having done this I couldn't launch the uvicorn server without `app.core.auth.login_for_access_token()` raising an exception: `RecursionError: maximum recursion depth exceeded django model inheritance`.
-After some research I found an issue on the FastAPI repo in which the cause was found to be a mismatch in Pydantic and FastAPI versions.
-I decided to go ahead and update all of the pip packages and have the server running.
-I will add those updated requirements.txt files to this PR as well.
-Will likely remove this step once I have added those commits to the PR.

-    ```bash
-    pip install cffi click fastapi gunicorn h11 isort mypy packaging pathspec pip-tools pluggy pydantic PyJWT pytest python-dotenv regex setuptools six starlette typing-extensions uvicorn -U
-    ```

 * Run the App with Uvicorn (Optionally: specify `--reload` for live reloading)